cguenther0929/hygrometer_esp32_c3/README.md

 The source file(s) are to be compiled using Arduino IDE v1.8.8, or newer.   <br>

 ### COMPILING ###
 The digital hygrometer utilizes an `ESP32-C3-MINI-1-N4` WiFi SOM.
-For proper compilation, the target board shall be *ESP32C3 Dev Module*.
+For proper compilation, the target board shall be *ESP32C3 Dev Module*.  <br><br>

+It is necessary to install the ESP Mail Client library in order for proper compilation.
+The following instructions can be followed to install the library.
+Go to `Sketch > Include Library > Manage Libraries` and search for **ESP Mail Client**.
+Install the ESP Mail Client library which was written by **Mobizt**.

 ### VERSIONS ###
 * V0.0.1 -- This version compiles.
 This is really just a skelton of what is needed and was initially put together for testing purposes.
 Specific .h and .cpp files were successfully created (for the sensor).